-- The Kreeger Theater, a 514-seat fan-shaped auditorium with a proscenium stage, also designed by Harry Weese, opens with the American premiere of Peter Barnes' The Ruling Class, directed by David William. - Arena Stage is the first American theater selected by the State Department to tour the Soviet Union, presenting Thornton Wilder's Our Town, directed by Alan Schneider, and Jerome Lawrence and Robert E. Lee's Inherit the Wind, directed by Zelda Fichandler. - Arena Stage presents Elie Wiesel's Zalmen, or The Madness of God, directed by Alan Schneider, for national television broadcast as part of the PBS series Theater in America. - 1976 Arena Stage wins a Tony Award for artistic excellence, becoming the first theater outside New York to win a Tony Award. - Arena Stage opens the "Old Vat Room," a 130-seat cabaret beneath the Kreeger Theater. - Arena Stage is the first American theater company invited to the prestigious international Hong Kong Arts Festival, presenting Arthur Miller's After the Foll, directed by Zelda Fichandler, and George S. Kaufman and Moss Hart's You Can't Take ft with You, directed by Douglas C. Wager. - Audio description, a service used internationally to provide visually impaired individuals with live narration of the performing arts, television and exhibits, is developed by Arena Stage in conjunction with The Washington Ear. - Arena Stage presents the world premiere of Patrick Meyers' K2, directed by Jacques Levy.
-The production goes on to Broadway, and the set, which was commissioned for the Arena Stage production, wins a Tony Award for its designer, Ming Cho Lee. - Arena Stage joins with the Brooklyn Academy of Music to co-produce the fusion of gospel music and Greek tragedy in The Gospel at Colonus, adapted and directed by Lee Breuer, with music by Bob Telson.
+- 1971 The Kreeger Theater, a 510-seat fan-shaped modified-thrust theater, also designed by Harry Weese, opens with the American premiere of Peter Barnes' The Ruling Class, directed by David William.
+The theater is named for DC-based arts philanthropist and CEO of GEICO, David Lloyd Kreeger. - 1973 Arena Stage is the first American theater selected by the State Department to tour the Soviet Union, presenting Thornton Wilder's Our Town, directed by Alan Schneider, and Jerome Lawrence and Robert E. Lee's Inherit the Wind, directed by Zelda Fichandler. - 1975 Arena Stage presents Elie Wiesel's Zalmen, or The Madness of God, directed by Alan Schneider, for national television broadcast as part of the PBS series Theater in America. - 1976 Arena Stage wins a Tony Award for artistic excellence, becoming the first theater outside New York to win a Tony Award.

+Arena Stage opens the "Old Vat Room," a 130-seat cabaret beneath the Kreeger Theater, named after Arena's second home.

+- 1980 Arena Stage is the first American theater company invited to the prestigious international Hong Kong Arts Festival, presenting Arthur Miller's After the Fall, directed by Zelda Fichandler, and George S. Kaufman and Moss Hart's You Can't Take It with You, directed by Douglas C. Wager. - 1981 Audio description, a service used internationally to provide visually impaired individuals with live narration of the performing arts, television, and exhibits, is developed by Arena Stage in conjunction with The Washington Ear. - 1982 Arena Stage presents the world premiere of Patrick Meyers' K2, directed by Jacques Levy.
+The production goes on to Broadway, and the set, which was commissioned for the Arena Stage production, wins a Tony Award for its designer, Ming Cho Lee. - 1983 Arena Stage joins with the Brooklyn Academy of Music to co-produce the fusion of gospel music and Greek tragedy in The Gospel at Colonus, adapted and directed by Lee Breuer, with music by Bob Telson.